Philodendron: cultivation, care and tips

 Botanical data

-The Philodendron belongs to the large Araceae family, known for its tropical plants with lush foliage.
-The Philodendron genus includes approximately 500 to 600 recognised species.
-This diversity makes Philodendron one of the most extensive genera in the Araceae family.
-Commonly called Philodendron or sometimes Monstera due to confusion, the Philodendron stands out for its great diversity of forms and habits, reflecting its incredible adaptability.
-Depending on the species, it can adopt a climbing habit, clinging to tree trunks with its aerial roots, or a more bushy, self-supporting habit, forming dense clumps.
-This flexibility allows it to thrive equally well on the ground, hanging or leaning on a support.
+The Philodendron belongs to the large family of Araceae, known for its tropical plants with lush foliage.
+The genus Philodendron includes around 500 to 600 officially recognised species.
+This diversity makes Philodendron one of the largest genera in the Araceae family.
+Commonly referred to as Philodendron or sometimes Monstera by confusion, Philodendron is distinguished by its wide variety of forms and habits, reflecting its incredible adaptability.
+Depending on the species, it can adopt a climbing habit, clinging to tree trunks with its aerial roots, or a more bushy and self-supporting habit, forming dense clumps.
+This flexibility allows it to thrive both on the ground and suspended or leaning against a support.

-The plant derives its name from the Greek “philo” meaning love and “dendron” for tree, perfectly illustrating its climbing or epiphytic nature, as a “tree-loving” plant that appears to embrace tree trunks in its natural habitat.
+The plant derives its name from the Greek “philo” meaning love and “dendron” for tree, perfectly illustrating its climbing or epiphytic nature, as a “tree-loving” plant that seems to embrace the trunks of trees in its natural habitat.
 In the wild, Philodendrons thrive under the humid tropical forests of Central and South America, where they climb along trunks or cover the ground in search of light.
-This warm and humid environment provides them with ideal conditions, particularly in shaded areas rich in organic matter.
+This warm and humid environment provides ideal conditions, particularly in shaded areas rich in organic matter.

-Its root system is particularly well-developed and plays a key role in its adaptation.
-It has underground roots that ensure anchorage and nutrient absorption, but above all aerial roots that allow it to cling to supports and capture ambient moisture.
+Its root system is particularly developed and plays a key role in its adaptation.
+It has underground roots that ensure anchorage and nutrient absorption, but especially aerial roots that allow it to cling to supports and capture ambient moisture.
 These secondary roots are essential for its growth, especially in the humid tropical environments where it naturally evolves.

-Among the most popular species, we find varieties prized for their decorative foliage, such as the trailing Philodendron scandens or the majestic Philodendron selloum with its large divided leaves.
-The species Philodendron erubescens is one of the most popular and widespread among Philodendrons, particularly due to the great variety of its colourful cultivars such as Philodendron ‘Pink Princess’, ‘Pink Marble’, ‘Black Cardinal’, ‘Royal Queen’, ‘Red Congo’ and ‘Imperial Red’, remarkable for their foliage in shades of pink, dark or deep red.
-The ‘Malay Gold’ and ‘Moonlight’ varieties offer golden and lemon hues.
-The Philodendron hederaceum, particularly in its scandens form (often called Heartleaf Philodendron), is also very widespread and appreciated for its trailing habit and easy care.
-The latter is particularly popular in our homes and offices due to its great adaptability.
+Among the most popular species are varieties prized for their decorative foliage, such as Philodendron scandens with its trailing habit or the majestic Philodendron selloum with its large lobed leaves.
+The species Philodendron erubescens is one of the most popular and widespread among Philodendrons, particularly due to the wide variety of its colourful cultivars such as Philodendron ‘Pink Princess’, ‘Pink Marble’, ‘Black Cardinal’, ‘Royal Queen’, ‘Red Congo’, and ‘Imperial Red’, remarkable for their foliage in shades of pink, dark, or deep red.
+The varieties ‘Malay Gold’ and ‘Moonlight’ offer golden and lemony hues.
+The Philodendron hederaceum, particularly in its scandens form (often called Heartleaf Philodendron), is also very common and appreciated for its trailing habit and easy care.
+This one is particularly popular in our homes and offices due to its great adaptability.

-The different Philodendron varieties offer great diversity in foliage colours: Philodendron 'Pink Princess', 'Royal Queen', 'Ring of Fire', 'Moonlight', 'White Princess' and 'White Measure'
+The different varieties of Philodendron offer a great diversity in foliage colours: Philodendron ‘Pink Princess’, ‘Royal Queen’, ‘Ring of Fire’, ‘Moonlight’, ‘White Princess’, and ‘White Measure’

-The foliage is the Philodendron’s main attraction.
+The foliage of the Philodendron is its main attraction.
 It is extremely varied, offering very distinct shapes and textures.
-Its leaves are generally broad, glossy and leathery, but they vary enormously from one species to another.
-Its leaves can be entire, heart-shaped (as in Philodendron hederaceum), deeply divided (in Philodendron bipinnatifidum or selloum) and almost serrated (in Philodendron elegans) but they mostly do not have natural perforations like the Monstera with which it is frequently confused.
+Its leaves are generally broad, glossy, and leathery, but they vary greatly from one species to another.
+Its leaves can be entire, heart-shaped (as in Philodendron hederaceum), deeply lobed (in Philodendron bipinnatifidum or selloum), and almost serrated (in Philodendron elegans), but they mostly do not exhibit natural perforations like those found in Monstera, with which it is frequently confused.

-The Philodendron’s inflorescence, although discreet compared to its foliage, is typical of plants in the Araceae family.
-It consists of a fleshy spadix, enveloped by a spathe, a sort of bract that can be white, cream or greenish.
+The inflorescence of the Philodendron, although discreet compared to its foliage, is typical of plants in the Araceae family.
+It consists of a fleshy spadix, enveloped by a spathe, a type of bract that can be white, cream, or greenish.
 This flowering remains quite rare in indoor cultivation, as it requires very specific conditions of heat and humidity.
 In its natural environment, this inflorescence plays an important role in reproduction, attracting certain pollinating insects.

 Main species and varieties